On a generalization of Lie($k$): a CataLAnKe theorem: Alternative presentations

-Suppose the length of column $c$ of the Young tableau $t$ is $n$ and the length of column $c+1$ is $n-1$.
-One of the Garnir relations for column $c$ is $g^t_{c,n-1}$, which is $ \bar t- \sum \bar s$, where the sum is over all $s$ obtained from $t$ by exchanging the entire column $c+1$ with all but one element of column $c$.
+The natural correspondence between generators of $V_{n,2}$ and generators of $M^{2^{n-1}1}$ also takes the generalized Jacobi relations (\ref{type1}) to the Garnir relations $g^t_{1,n-1}$.
+This enables us to give another presentation of $S^{2^{n-1}1}$ with fewer relations than that of (\ref{Fultoneq}).
+In fact, we can extend this to a wider class of Specht modules.
+Suppose the length of column $c$ of the Young diagram $\lambda$ is $n$ and the length of column $c+1$ is $n-1$.
+One of the Garnir relations for $t \in \mathcal T_\lambda$ is $g^t_{c,n-1}$, which is $ \bar t- \sum \bar s$, where the sum is over all $s$ obtained from $t$ by exchanging the entire column $c+1$ with all but one element of column $c$.
 There will be one $s$ for each entry of column $c$ that remains behind in the exchange.

 Suppose column $c$ of $t$ has entries $a_1,a_2,\dots,a_n$ reading from top down and column $c+1$ has entries $b_1,\dots, b_{n-1}$, also reading from top down.
 We can associate $\bar t$ with the bracketed permutation, where the bracket is antisymmetric.
 The Garnir relation $g^t_{c,n-1}$ corresponds to the relation